iazaran/php-mvc/README.md

 ### Pure PHP Composer based MVC Framework

-*Now I'm coding on Views to implement some examples & tests and then will update this README :-)* *I will be happy if you want to help me to improve and complete this project.
-Please let me know with Issues (Feature request) or send me your ID to add you in Collaborators.
-It's my pleasure.*

 > This project tries to cover most of PHP features in a simple MVC structure without installing composer packages.
 Then developers can use packages for specific requirements.

 #### Features: